hashicorp/terraform-provider-azurerm/website/docs/r/app_service.html.markdown

 * `identity` - An `identity` block as defined below, which contains the Managed Service Identity information for this App Service.

+* `webhook_url` - The value of the webhook found in the Deployment Center.
+A post request to this URL will trigger the rollout of a new version.
+It can be used in conjunction with `azurerm_container_registry_webhook` to enable continuous deployments from the Azure Container Registry.

 ---

 A `identity` block exports the following: